 - Military Personnel: If you have a strong sense of patriotism, or want to be part of a well-organized group, consider being military personnel.
 There is a wide range of careers available through the military, from soldiers, to personnel specialists who advise members of the military on making their career through their enlistment.
 You will be part of a group bound by honor and pride, and you will be playing a part in an operation with high goals that are grounded deep in our national identity.
 You will also be working with men willing to fight and die for their country.
 Your own role, and background in law, can be helpful in a range of military occupations.

 - Private Judge: Are you interested in law but unwilling or unable to run the rigmarole of becoming a court judge?
-Consider becoming a private judge.
+Becoming a private judge could make for an excellent alternative legal career.
 You can conduct settlement discussions, such as disputes over marital dissolutions.
 You can help those who wish to settle their disputes without hiring private attorneys for representation.
 The private judge, or temporary judge, is an attorney appointed to those involved, with Court consent.
 He or she has the same responsibility as a courthouse judge, and must know and follow the judicial code of ethics.
 Such a judge may offer binding input or simply advise, depending on how the appointment is drawn.
 They can also use creativity to solve disagreements between parties, and unlike traditional judges, they can welcome more party input and seek something more comfortable and less absolutist for them.

 - Preacher: If you sought the law to inspire others and work for justice, if you value your integrity, and especially if you have faith in your religion, you may consider becoming a pastor or preacher.
 Just as a lawyer must touch the minds and hearts in favor of whom he or she is representing, a preacher must also speak to the heart.
 A preacher must not only live a life of integrity, but know how to inspire others to do the same.
 Many of the ideals that draw young people into law could be fulfilled through serving a church as well, and having a solid background in law gives a pastor the systematic presence of mind to approach the problems of church politics and guidance of parishioners.